How to Make Cold Brew Coffee (With Tips and Fresh Ideas)

 • 1 tablespoon coconut oil

 Bulletproof coffee not only works well hot, but cold too.
-As a reminder: this entails coffee being mixed with pasture-raised butter and coconut oil, before being served.
+As a reminder: this entails mixing coffee with pasture-raised butter and coconut oil, before serving.
 The hype is certainly now over, but I find bulletproof coffee in its cold form more delicious anyway.

 Put the ingredients (minus the ice cubes) into a blender and give them a good blitz.
-Since butter and coconut fat are quite firm, you might want to warm them up a bit first.
+Oh, and since butter and coconut fat are quite firm, you might want to warm them up a bit first.

 For Curious Minds

 All my tips and recipes boil down to one thing: if you like it, add it to your cold brew!
-What goes into a hot Triple Moccachino Pumpkin Mint Latte theoretically works in cold brew as well.
+What goes into a hot triple mochaccino pumpkin mint latte theoretically works in cold brew as well.

-In other words, cold brew tastes simply fantastic with:
+In other words, consider the following cold brew coffee ingredients:

 • All sour types of fruit juice (apple, pineapple, orange)